Ram095/FisdomAssignment/README.md

 8. Success message on successfull addition of a card is displayed
 9. List is displayed if present otherwise 'no saved cards available' message is displayed to the user

-No external library has been used.
+Only Bootstrap.min.css is used.
-Bootstrap.min.css is used for styling
+No other external library has been used.